MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 1. In Viva Sales admin settings, select **Forms**.

-2. Select the record type in which you need to reorder fields.
+2. Select the entity in which you need to reorder fields.

 3. In the **Manage fields** section, hover over the field you want to reorder, and then select the **Move up** or **Move down** arrows (![Up arrow icon.](media/up-arrow-icon.png "Up arrow icon") ![Down arrow icon.](media/down-arrow-icon.png "Down arrow icon")).